NCAR/iotwx-manual/README.md

    station.

    As this is a community project, we value your feedback and contributions to improve the weather stations.
-   To contribute updates and changes, you may fork this repo or add
+   To contribute updates and changes, you may fork and modify this repo for merging or, more simply, submit issues or comments via [New Issues button]( https://github.com/NCAR/iotwx-manual/issues)